robamu-org/tmtccmd/docs/gettingstarted.rst

 The `example application <https://github.com/robamu-org/tmtccmd/tree/main/examples/app>`_ is the best way to learn how this framework works and to get started.
 It shows how to set up handler classes for TC and TM handling and then ties together all components.
+You can also run this application in GUI mode by passing the ``-g`` GUI flag to the example application.

 Some explanation of classes and modules inside the example are given here.